lrug/lrug.org/source/meetings/2021/september/index.html.md

-Prior to attending you **must** familiarise yourself with our [README](http://readme.lrug.org/) paying particular attention to [the code of conduct](http://readme.lrug.org/#code-of-conduct) which applies to all attendees, even though we are only tiny flat moving images like prisoners in the Phantom Zone.
+Prior to attending you **must** familiarise yourself with our [README](http://readme.lrug.org/) paying particular attention to [the code of conduct](http://readme.lrug.org/#code-of-conduct) which applies to all attendees, even though we float on screens like so many tiny programming postage stamps.

 ### Secure your place